Coxeter quotients of the automorphism group of a Coxeter group: Abstract

 \section{Abstract}

 We show that for a large class $\mathcal{W}$ of Coxeter groups the following holds: Given a group $W_\Gamma$ in $\mathcal{W}$, the automorphism group ${\rm Aut}(W_\Gamma)$ virtually surjects onto some infinite Coxeter group.
-In particular, the group ${\rm Aut}(W_\Gamma)$ is virtually indicable and therefore does not satisfy Kazhdan's property (T).
-Moreover, if $W_\Gamma$ is not virtually abelian, then the group ${\rm Aut}(W_\Gamma)$ is large.
+In particular, the group ${\rm Aut}(W_\Gamma)$ is virtually indicable and therefore does not have Kazhdan's property (T).